dhleong/vim-wildwildws/README.md

-wildwildws (pronounced "Wild Wild Wess") is a Vim plugin inspired by [vial-http][1] that lets you establish and maintain a Websocket connection from the comfort of a Vim buffer. wildwildws supports sending HTTP headers with the initial request, and any paragraph in the buffer can be sent as text to the connection, and responses are echo'd in a separate window.
+wildwildws (pronounced "Wild Wild Wess") is a Vim plugin inspired by [vial-http][1] that lets you establish and maintain a Websocket connection from the comfort of a Vim buffer. wildwildws supports sending HTTP headers with the initial request, and any paragraph in the buffer can be sent as text to the connection, with responses echo'd in a separate window.

 ## How?